Maece97/EDPOA/README.md

 **Fraud Detection Service:** Processes the stream of transactions from the Transaction Postprocessing Service and the alrts from the Fraud Preprocessing Service to detect potentially fraudulent transactions.

 **Fraud Investigation Service:** This service would in practice support an UI where fraud detection specialists would review potential frauds flagged up by the Fraud Detection Service.

 **Fraud Dispute Service:** This service would in practice be used to process customer disputes.
 These occur when the customer does not recognise a transaction on their card.

 ## Running the system

-TODO Marcel update this
 ### Services

 | Name                | Port |